-There is alot of evidence certain bacteria can serve as a trigger for autoimmune disease.
+There is a lot of evidence certain bacteria can serve as a trigger for chronic urticaria.
 Learn more about this topic here.

-The gut bacteria, or microbiome plays a huge role in autoimmune disease.
+The gut bacteria, or microbiome plays a huge role in acute and chronic urticaria.
 Research has shown changes in the gut can directly influence the presence of disease.
 It works by modulating the immune system and inflammation.

 There are various ways the immune system may change for the better or worse.
-Understanding these relationships is key to treating any gut disease and especially autoimmune disease.
+Understanding these relationships is key to treating any gut disease and especially chronic urticaria.

 I'm Johann de Chickera, a Naturopathic Doctor, practicing in Ontario, Canada.
 My clinical practice relies on keeping up with the most up-to-date research and continued education.
 This blog serves as a way to provide others with a compilation of everything I've learned along the way.